 As well as the permanent exhibitions, the museum puts on special events, including family friendly workshops and self-led trails.
 And once you’ve exhausted yourself and the kids, you can relax among the tropical plants in the Winter Gardens, an elegant Victorian glasshouse, and enjoy the café!

-**The People’s Palace is closed for approximately 12 weeks (from December 31, 2018) to allow essential building works to be carried out as a result of the Winter Gardens closure.
+**The People’s Palace is currently closed to allow essential building works to be carried out as a result of the Winter Gardens closure.
+It is due to re-open Easter 2019.